okohll/abdocs/content/docs/workflows/advanced/_index.md

 ## Logging

 If you are using the more advanced features of agilebase workflows then knowing where to look for logging information will become important.
-At the bottom fo the _workflow_ page of the _manage_ tab of a view is Logging information.
+At the bottom fo the _workflow - edit records_ panel when editing a view, recent logs are shown.

-It will list the success and failures of past runs as well as the next time the workflow is scheduled to be run.
+They will contain success and failures of past runs as well as the next time the workflow is scheduled to be run.

 ![Viewing the logging history of a Workflow](/workflow-history.png)